livebook-dev/livebook/README.md

   * LIVEBOOK_FORCE_SSL - force SSL connections and enable HSTS.
     Ensuring no data is ever sent via http, always redirect to https.

+  * LIVEBOOK_FORCE_SSL_HOST - set a new host to redirect to if the request's scheme is `http`.
+    Defaults to nil.

 <!-- Environment variables -->

 If running Livebook as a Docker image or an Elixir release, [the environment